-The same as in the 'Planning' section, the logic of the information block can be divided into two components: showing general information and showing information on the particular route.
+The same as in 'Planning' section, the logic of the information block can be divided into two components: showing general information and showing information on a particular route.

 Current data on a particular route is shown in the information block upon clicking the line of a corresponding route in the table.
 This data includes name of a unit assigned for the route implementation, number of orders in the route, estimated and actual route duration, estimated and actual mileage, driver's name, etc. From here a fast transition to the 'Chat' section is available.
 In order to communicate with a driver, click a driver's name.

 To delete a chosen route, click the corresponding button in the bottom of the information block.

 Information block supports the possibility of working with route's delivery points (orders).
 Delivery point's data includes its address, estimated and actual arrival time, estimated and actual mileage.
 Some order's values (name, cost, radius) can be edited.
 To do so, click 'Edit' button in the bottom of the information block.
 Note that using the information block an operator can set delivery points' statuses (corresponding buttons in the bottom of the information block).